benjamincrozat/content/posts/gpt-35-turbo.md

 ## Ideas to build thanks to GPT-3.5 Turbo's API

 Artificial Intelligence enables developers to build products we couldn't hope to before.
+For instance, I created [Nobinge](https://nobinge.watch), a tool that lets you summarize and chat with YouTube videos.

 Here are a bunch of ideas to experiment with:
 - Additional AI-based features for existing products